Grumman E-2 Hawkeye: E-2C Hawkeye and upgrades

 Although the upgraded E-2B was a vast improvement on the unreliable E-2A, it was an interim measure.
 The US Navy knew the design had much greater capability and had yet to achieve the performance and reliability parameters set out in the original 1957 design.
 In April 1968, a reliability improvement program was initiated.
 In addition, now that the capabilities of the aircraft were starting to be realized, more were desired; 28 new E-2Cs were ordered to augment the 49 E-2Bs that would be upgraded.
 Improvements in the new and upgraded aircraft were concentrated in the radar and computer performance.

 Two E-2A test machines were modified as E-2C prototypes, the first flying on 20 January 1971.
-Trials proved satisfactory and the E-2C was ordered into production.
+Trials proved satisfactory, and the E-2C was ordered into production.
 The first production aircraft performed its initial flight on 23 September 1972.
-The original E-2C, known as Group 0, consisted of 55 aircraft; the first aircraft became operational in 1973 and serving on carriers in the 1980s and 1990s, until they were replaced in first-line service by Group II aircraft.
-US Navy Reserve used some aircraft for tracking drug smugglers.
-The type was commonly used in conjunction with Grumman F-14 Tomcat fighters; monitoring airspace and then vectoring Tomcats over the Link-4A datalink to destroy potential threats with long range AIM-54C Phoenix missiles.
+The original E-2C, known as Group 0, consisted of 55 aircraft; the first aircraft became operational in 1973 and began serving on carriers in the 1980s and 1990s, until they were replaced in first-line service by Group II aircraft.
+The US Navy Reserve used some aircraft for tracking drug smugglers.
+The type was commonly used in conjunction with Grumman F-14 Tomcat fighters, monitoring airspace and then vectoring Tomcats over the Link-4A datalink to destroy potential threats with long-range AIM-54C Phoenix missiles.

-The next production run, between 1988 and 1991, saw 18 aircraft built to the Group I standard.
-Group I aircraft replaced the E-2's older APS-125 radar and T56-A-425 turboprops with their successors, the APS-139 radar system and T56-A-427 turboprops.
+The next production run, between 1988 and 1991, had 18 aircraft built to the Group I standard, which replaced the E-2's older APS-125 radar and T56-A-425 turboprops with their successors, the APS-139 radar system and T56-A-427 turboprops.
 The first Group I aircraft entered service in August 1981.
 Upgrading the Group 0 aircraft to Group I specifications was considered, but the cost was comparable to a new production aircraft, so upgrades were not conducted.
-Group I aircraft were only flown by the Atlantic fleet squadrons.
+Group I aircraft were only flown by the Atlantic Fleet squadrons.
 This version was followed within a few years by the Group II, which had the improved APS-145 radar.
-A total of 50 Group II aircraft were delivered, 12 being upgraded Group I aircraft.
+Fifty Group II aircraft were delivered, 12 being upgraded Group I aircraft.
 This new version entered service in June 1992 and served with the Pacific and Atlantic Fleet squadrons.